yuhos16/yuhos16.github.io/_pages/includes/intro.md

   </div>

 Hello!
-My primary research interest is AI for Healthcare.
-As a member of the HEAL Group, I work under the supervision of Prof. Juexiao Zhou.
-I focus on building dependable AI systems for real clinical use, emphasizing safety, transparency, and rigorous evaluation.
-My current work centers on the following three areas:

-Hello!
 I’m Yuhao.
 My primary research interest is AI for Healthcare.
 As a member of the HEAL Group, I’m fortunate to work under the supervision of Prof. Juexiao Zhou.
 My current work centers on the following three areas:

 <div class="vitem"><span class="accent-bar-sm"></span> <strong>Medical Vision Language Models (VLMs) & Agents</strong></div>